High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile

 In addition, we consider several variance profiles normalized such that $ \frac{1}{n}\sum_{i = 1}^n\sum_{j=1}^p \frac{\gamma^2_{ij}}{p} = 1. $ Apart from the constant, quasi doubly stochastic, and piecewise constant variance profiles mentioned earlier, we will use the following examples of variance profiles: \begin{description} \item[-] The alternated columns variance profile satisfying $ \gamma_{ij} = \gamma_1 $ if $ j $ is even and $ \gamma_{ij} = \gamma_2 $ if $ j $ is odd. \item[-] The polynomial variance profile satisfying $ \gamma_{ij}^2 = \Big|\frac{i-j}{\mbox{min}(n,p)}\Big|^6 + \tau $ for some $\tau > 0$. \item[-] The block variance profile

-for some sufficiently different constants $\gamma_1,\gamma_2,\gamma_3$. \item[-] {\JB A variance profile referred to as the Berlin Photo for which $\gamma_{ij}$ is equal to the value of the coordinate $(i,j)$ of the pixel of the image shown in Figure \ref{fig:berlin_photo}}.
-The original image being of size $1250 \times 850$, it is rescaled according to the values of $n$ and $p$ used in the numerical experiments thanks to the function \texttt{resize} from the Python module \texttt{PIL.Image}. \end{description}
+for some sufficiently different constants $\gamma_1,\gamma_2,\gamma_3$. \item[-] A variance profile referred to as the Berlin Photo, displayed in \cref{fig:berlin_photo}, for which $\gamma_{ij}$ is equal to the value of the coordinate $(i,j)$ of the pixel of the image shown in \cref{fig:berlin_photo}. \end{description}

-The values of the predictive and training risks and their deterministic equivalent are compared for various variance profiles in Figures \ref{fig:profile_comparaisons} and \ref{fig:profile_train_comparaisons} with $ \lambda $ ranging from 0.1 to 10, $n = 400$ and $p = 600$.
+The values of the predictive and training risks and their deterministic equivalent are compared for various variance profiles in \cref{fig:profile_comparaisons,fig:profile_train_comparaisons} with $ \lambda $ ranging from 0.1 to 10, $n = 400$ and $p = 600$.
 The curves displayed in these figures confirm that $r_\lambda^{test}(X_n)$ and $r_\lambda^{train}(X_n)$ are very accurate estimators of $\hat r_\lambda^{test}(X_n)$ and $\hat r_\lambda^{train}(X_n)$ in high-dimension since the dashed and solid lines coincide.
 These variance profiles also provide curves of predictive risks having similar shapes (up to a vertical translation).
-The curves representing the cases of constant and quasi doubly stochastic variance profile coincide, confirming the comment made in Section \ref{sec:maincontrib} on the doubly stochastic profile and its similarities with the setting of iid data.
-Moreover, the minimum of $ r_\lambda^{test} (X_n) $ is indeed reached at the optimal value $ \lambda_\ast $ for any variance profile as shown by Corollary \ref{cor:lambda_opt}.
+The curves representing the cases of constant and quasi doubly stochastic variance profile coincide, confirming the comment made in \Cref{sec:maincontrib} on the doubly stochastic profile and its similarities with the setting of iid data.
+Moreover, the minimum of $ r_\lambda^{test} (X_n) $ is indeed reached at the optimal value $ \lambda_\ast $ for any variance profile as shown by \cref{cor:lambda_opt}.